 As of August 2017, a parent must have all immunizations completed within the first 5 days of school.

 If the student is in the middle of a series and it is too soon for the next dose, the parents must provide the school nurse with a plan for immunizations (signed by a health care provider) within the first 5 days.
-If the student has incomplete immunizations and no medical plan, the student will be excluded from school.
+If the student has incomplete immunizations and no medical plan, the student must be excluded from school.

 Children in ALL GRADES

 - Diphtheria and Tetanus – 4 doses of tetanus, diphtheria, and acellular pertussis (1 dose on or after the 4th birthday)

 Polio – 4 doses of polio (4th dose on or after 4th birthday and at least 6 months after previous dose given), a fourth dose is not necessary if the third dose was administered at age 4 years.

 Measles, Mumps, Rubella – 2 doses of Measles, 2 doses of Mumps and one dose of Rubella, given on or after the 1st birthday as an MMR.
 The second doses of Measles and Mumps are usually given as an MMR but may be Measles & Mumps only given at least one month after the first dose.